 After pouring the espresso into the mug or cup, stir once more.
 Enjoy the homemade French vanilla cappuccino at home!

-Remember that pulling shots of espresso can be difficult, especially when under pressure to do so quickly.
+Remember that pulling espresso shots can be difficult, especially when under pressure to do so quickly.
 Be sure to pull test shots before beginning any drink to know the tamping level that should be used.